 What about for kids?
 Can they skip masks in outdoor areas like on the playground or on hikes?

 If there are other people at the playground, and if you see other people on a hike or are passing other hikers, it is best for everyone, including children, to wear a mask.
 Since masks worn outdoors are more likely to get damp from sweat or rain, bring replacement masks to change out when needed while enjoying the outdoors.

-What about masks for high intensity activities?
+What about masks for high-intensity activities?

-Masks should be used in public settings, but if you are unable to wear a mask because of difficulty breathing during high intensity activities, do that activity outside and where you can keep at least 6 feet (ideally 12 feet) from others during the activity.
+Masks should be used in public settings, but if you are unable to wear a mask because of difficulty breathing during high-intensity activities, do that activity outside and where you can keep at least 6 feet (ideally 12 feet) from others during the activity.
 If you are able to wear a mask, remove your mask if it gets damp from sweat and replace it with a clean mask.
 Opt for an activity that does not require using mouth guards or helmets.
-Wearing a mask with these types of protective equipment is not safe if it makes it hard to breath.
+Wearing a mask with these types of protective equipment is not safe if it makes it hard to breathe.
 Supervise children who are wearing a mask while playing sports.